bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Project Plan
 1. Take snap shots of the order book state at different times, both L2 (all open orders) and L1 (bid, mid, ask price) data
-2. Process data and perform feature extraction and engineering to create features that can be used properly by the model
+2. Process data and perform feature extraction and engineering to create features that can be used properly by the models
 3. Design a series of predictive models including LSTM Neural Networks and Gradient Tree Boosting to predict future order book states
 4. Compare model results and find the best model to predict order book states

 ## Data Collection
 When trying to collect relevant data on Order Book L2s, many exchange APIs do not retain historical data (only present data).
 So the best option is to connect to a websocket (in my case, the BitMex one) and stream data over a set period of time.
 Every 30 seconds, I collect data on the current order book and save the data according to each "batch".

-Some of the things we collected are: Order quantities at different bid and ask prices.
-Mid price.
-Recent purchase price.
+Some of the things we collected are: Order quantities at different bid and ask prices, timestamps, mid price. recent purchase price.
-* From these we can calculate all our other variables, such as liquidity, moving averages, etc.

 Here is a graph of the mid-price data that we collected over about 24 hours:

 <img width="480" alt="image" src="https://user-images.githubusercontent.com/79114425/210905065-c9dd4492-2a99-4ae7-a38d-563bf76398fe.png">

 When it comes to prices on order books, liquidity definitely plays a larger role than many people seem to think.
 For price movements to occur, you have to "climb" over the steps on either side.
 Here is an example of the market depth(liquidity) near the mid-price:

 <img width="476" alt="image" src="https://user-images.githubusercontent.com/79114425/210905099-4d98d045-e9c2-4736-ac9d-4ba04744b3f0.png">

 ## Feature Engineering
 I engineered several features based off of the data we collected.
 The formulas and algorithms can be found in the feature engineering doc: